 We work alongside nonprofits, government agencies, and community organizations — not just to measure impact, but to surface the fuller story of what change looks like on the ground.

-Edict Economics Consulting was built on a simple conviction: the communities doing the hardest work deserve evaluation that honors the complexity of that work — not just what's countable, but what's true.
+Edict Economics was built on a simple conviction: the communities doing the hardest work deserve evaluation that honors the complexity of that work — not just what's countable, but what's true.

 We bring together rigorous evaluation methods and deep narrative practice to help organizations understand their impact, amplify their voice, and make the case for what they know to be working.